lemonad/cv-hockey-shot/docs/_posts/2018-11-02-homography.md

 visible.

 The problem, like so often in computer vision, is that this does not work perfectly every time.
-For a few intermittent frames out of thousands, the homography suddenly jumped to something like the below.
+A small fraction of the frames (out of thousands) has intermittent homographies suddenly jumping to something like the below (and then back again).

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/bad-homography.jpg"